qdrant/landing_page/qdrant-landing/content/blog/qdrant-x-dust-how-vector-search-helps-make-work-work-better-stan-polu-vector-space-talk-010.md

 ## More Quotes from Stan:

 *"You really want to narrow the data exactly where that information lies.
-And that's where there, we're really relying hard on Qdrant as well.
+And that's where we're really relying hard on Qdrant as well.
 So the kind of indexing capabilities on top of the vector search."*\
 -- Stanislas Polu